shoal3/ExtraFlagGloss/README.md

 ### GUIDE- How To Use This Gloss And Make Flag Icons

+This guide is meant for GIMP.
+I don't use Paint.NET but there is a .pdn file anyway.

-1. Download and install GIMP. https://www.gimp.org/
+1. Download and install GIMP or Paint.NET
-2. Download Gloss.xcf and open it with GIMP. https://github.com/shoal3/ExtraFlagGloss/blob/main/Gloss.xcf?raw=true
+2. Download Gloss.xcf (GIMP) or Gloss.pdn (Paint.NET) and open it
-3. Download then open a flag image with GIMP.
-Check that the flag's Mode is 'RGB' instead of 'Indexed'.
+3. Download then open a flag image with GIMP or Paint.NET.
+Ensure that the flag's Mode is 'RGB' instead of 'Indexed'.

 ![1](images/1.png)